Chart Color Schemes

 Population growth drivers in Mount Barker Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Mount Barker Surrounds' population is approximately 7,294 as of Aug 2025.
-From the 2021 Census, which reported a population of 6,825 people, there has been an increase of 469 people (6.9%).
-This change is estimated using ABS data from June 2024 showing an estimated resident population of 7,232 and validated new addresses since the Census date totalling 93.
-The population density ratio is 18.4 persons per square kilometer.
-Mount Barker Surrounds' growth rate of 6.9% since the 2021 census exceeds the state's growth rate of 6.7%.
-Natural growth contributed approximately 48.2% to overall population gains during recent periods, with other drivers like interstate and overseas migration also being positive factors.
+Mount Barker Surrounds' population, as of November 2025, is approximately 7,299.
+This figure represents an increase of 474 people, a rise of 6.9% since the 2021 Census which reported a population of 6,825.
+The change is inferred from the estimated resident population of 7,232 as of June 2024 and an additional 95 validated new addresses since the Census date.
+This results in a population density ratio of 18.4 persons per square kilometer.
+Over the past decade, Mount Barker Surrounds has shown resilient growth with a compound annual growth rate of 1.6%, outperforming the SA4 region.
+Natural growth contributed approximately 48.2% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods.
-Projected demographic shifts indicate above median population growth for national areas.
-By 2041, Mount Barker Surrounds is projected to expand by 1,072 persons, resulting in a total increase of 13.8% over the 17-year period.
+AreaSearch's projections for each SA2 area are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for the area, with an expected expansion of 1,072 persons by 2041 based on the latest population numbers, indicating a total increase of 13.8% over the 17 years.

 Frequently Asked Questions - Population